 Once you arrive in BC, you should apply for BC Medical Services Plan (MSP) as soon as possible.
 This is legally required for all international students staying in BC over 6 months.

-Note that 1-term Exchange and Study Abroad students are not eligible for MSP.
+Note that visiting Exchange or Study Abroad students doing only 1 term at BCIT are not eligible for MSP.

 6. Register for International Orientation events